asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 This is, by itself, an interesting topic to explore: how much did the code have to change to get it working in Deno.
 But that's not what we're doing here today.

-With Deno gaining its place among script tools, being able to use puppeteer is one more use case unlocked.
-With `deno-puppeteer` users can now benefit from the ease of use of Deno while writing puppeteer scripts.
-In this blogpost we will build a CLI utility that will use both.
+As Deno gains its place among script tools, being able to use *puppeteer* is another interesting step taken.
+With `deno-puppeteer`, users  can now benefit from the ease of use of Deno while writing *puppeteer* scripts.

+In this blogpost we will build a CLI utility that will demonstrate that.
 ## Building a Puppeteer script

-The objective of the CLI utility we'll build is one that checks a website for changes.
+The objective of the CLI utility we'll build is to check a website for visual changes in different resolutions.
+This tool will check the website and create an image with the difference from the last time it was checked.

-This tool will then create an image with the difference from the last time it accessed the website.
-It can work as a QA assurance tool, as something that runs after deploying a specific page to confirm that it is working fine in different resolutions.
+It was multiple use cases, but it can work as a QA assurance tool.
+Something that runs after deploying your website to confirm that it is working fine in different resolutions.

-To achieve this we'll use a couple community packages and tools.
+To achieve this, we'll use a couple community packages and tools.
 Some are functions from Deno's standard library, others are just Node.js packages

 - pngjs - PNG encoder/decoder in JS
 - pixelmatch - A JS image comparison library
-- `Deno.env` to get the screenshots' destination path
-- `parse` from Deno's standard-library to parse command-line flags
-- Deno file-system APIs (readFile and writeFile)
+- Deno file-system APIs (`readFile` and `writeFile`)

 We'll use [jspm](https://jspm.org/) to make sure `pngjs` and `pixelmatch` (both Node.js packages) are **ES6 module compatible**.
 This will make sure they work on Deno (yes, Deno is fully ES6 compatible!).

-The CLI will have two modes/features:
+The CLI application will have two modes/features:

-- Screenshot the website different resolutions and save to a file
+1. Screenshot the website state in different resolutions
-- Compare website with previously taken screenshot
+2. Compare website with previous versions

-As you might have guessed, we'll be using puppeteer for that.
-The puppeteer code for this quite simple.
-It just needs to go to the website, and take a screenshot.
+As you might have guessed, we'll be using *puppeteer* to access the website.
+The code for this quite simple, it just needs to go to the website, and take a screenshot.

 ```ts
 import puppeteer from "https://deno.land/x/puppeteer@5.5.1/mod.ts";